On this page:

 The funding strategy aims to stimulate demand from different investor types, whether by geography, style or mandate.
 NZDM has a structured investor engagement programme which includes Investor Update and NZDM Insights publications, along with regular meetings and presentations to investors.

-As at end-October 2024, non-residents held NZ$100 billion of NZGBs, representing 62% of the market free float[1], an increase of NZ$22 billion on 12 months ago.
+As at end-April 2025, non-residents held NZ$106 billion of NZGBs, representing 62% of the market free float[1], an increase of NZ$17 billion on 12 months ago.
 For many investors, NZGBs are an ‘off-benchmark’ position, highlighting the importance of stimulating foreign investor interest and demand alongside that of domestic financial institutions.

 Syndication statistics provide insights into the investor base and reveals demand to be well-diversified across investor types and geographies.
 The data available on the NZDM website aggregates syndication statistics since the 2020 calendar year.
 NZGB secondary market turnover data from PDs is also available on the website.